Anthony Loyd: Biography

-Loyd grew up in Churt on the Hampshire–Surrey border and attended St Edmund's School, Hindhead, Eton College, and the Royal Military Academy Sandhurst.
+Loyd attended Eton College and the Royal Military Academy Sandhurst.

 War correspondent

 He went to school for journalism and then went to Bosnia with a vague plan to cover the ongoing war.
 He started taking pictures but almost by accident an American reporter offered to buy some that he saw.
 So Loyd became a war photographer supporting himself by selling photos for 50 Deutsche Marks per photograph.
 Much later Loyd was traveling taking photos with British forces around Travnik, central Bosnia and Herzegovina about 90 km west of Sarajevo.
 While covering a fire fight a French correspondent who was writing for The Daily Telegraph was wounded by a claymore mine set off by the Croat HVO forces.
 The wounded correspondent asked Loyd to fill in until the paper could send a replacement, Loyd agreed and so started his first job as a journalist.
 Afterwards he was put on retainer by The Times of London and regularly sent to war zones around the world.

-Among the wars he reported were the conflicts in Bosnia, Kosovo, Chechnya, Afghanistan, Sierra Leone and Iraq.
+Among the wars he has reported on are the conflicts in Bosnia, Kosovo, Chechnya, Afghanistan, Sierra Leone and Iraq.
 Loyd was noted for the risks he took in pursuing his stories.
-His most recent bylines (as of 15 September 2005) have been from Baghdad, where he has been out on patrol with both the American and Iraqi forces.
+Based in Baghdad, he went out on patrol with both the American and Iraqi forces.
+His reporting was also carried by The New Statesman.

 Shamima Begum

-Loyd found ISIL bride Shamima Begum in the Al-Hawl camp in Northern Syria.
-After finding Begum, Loyd taped an interview with her where she stated she had no regrets about moving to ISIL-Controlled territory.
+In 2019, Loyd found ISIL bride Shamima Begum in the Al-Hawl camp in Northern Syria.
+Loyd taped an interview with her where she stated she had no regrets about moving to ISIL-controlled territory.

+Ukraine

+When the Russians invaded in February 2022, Loyd was in Ukraine, and reported from there.